Swedish court upholds life sentence in Rwanda genocide case

-STOCKHOLM, Feb 15 (Reuters) – A Swedish court of appeal on Wednesday upheld the life imprisonment verdict it gave to a man for genocide during …
+A Swedish court of appeal on Wednesday upheld the life imprisonment verdict it gave to a man for genocide during the Rwanda conflict in 1994.

 Cabinet approves signing of Air Services Agreement between India, Rwanda